 As first time home buyer, here are the top 15 things to consider when buying your home:

 1. Determine your Home Budget

 As a first-time home buyer, you need to have a precise idea of how much you can afford.
 How much money can you borrow for your new home?
 Contact a local mortgage banker with specific experience to help you run the numbers.
 Depending on your finances, you can decide if you want to purchase a home based on what you can afford or based on what you can borrow.
-It’s best to think about this prior to a moving forward with next steps.
-If you are going to purchase your home with a co-borrower, then it would be ideal if all parties agree on this and come up with a ball park home price.
+It’s best to think about this prior to moving forward with the next steps.
+If you are going to purchase your home with a co-borrower, then it would be ideal if all parties agree on this and come up with a ballpark home price.